Pulsar Navigation in the Solar System: Pulsar Navigation in the Solar System

 \subsection{On the land of planet and lunar}

 In the navigation system, the reliability and redundancy is very important.
-GPS is a system that spend a lot of money and high maintenance costs\cite{gps09}.
-So Ai GuoXiang et al. develop Chinese Area Positioning System(CAPS) that using the communication satellite\cite{ai08} and Wang AnGuo made the navigation theory that based on the measurement of radio signal that from celestial and the carrier signal of man-made objects, without having to decode\cite{w07}.
-The above system just can application in the earth, can't use in the other planet.
-Even if in the earth, the phased array radar can easily moved, and the 5 meter radio telescope or 1.5 meter optical(infrared) telescope can load in one truck easily.
+GPS is a system that spend a lot of money and high maintenance costs.
+So Ai GuoXiang et al. develop Chinese Area Positioning System (CAPS) that using the communication satellite \citep{ai08} and Wang AnGuo made the navigation theory that based on the measurement of radio signal that from celestial and the carrier signal of man-made objects \citep{w07}.
+The above system just can application in the earth, can not be used in the other planet.
+Even if in the earth, the phased array radar can easily moved, and the 2 meters radio telescope or 1.5 meters optical or infrared telescope can load in one truck easily.
 The same technique can use in lunar rover, Mars rover and rover in the others terrestrials, Mercury and Venus.
-The virtue is obvious, when the rover in the back of the others planet or lunar, DSN can't work and human can't built GNSS for the other planet in long term.
+The virtue is obvious, when the rover in the back of the others planet or lunar, DSN can not work and human can not built GNSS for the other planet in long term.
 So the radio pulsar navigation is one and only method at any place of the other planet surface day and night in the future explore.